richard-vh/nifi-hol/step-by-step-guides/Section 3: Quality of Service via Stateless Model Use Case.md

 ### Lab 2: Building on the Canvas

-- Double-click on the Processor in the middle (ignore any errors).
+- Double-click on the Process Group in the middle of the canvas (ignore any errors).

 ![alt text](/img/image80.png)